architect-examples/arc-workshop/src/shared/md/06-closing-thot/index.md

 ---
 ### JSF Architect Roadmap

-- Key management with KMS
 - Related to the front end S3 and static web sites with CloudFront
+- Key management and automated environment variable handling with KMS
+- scaffolding for tests

+---
+### Science Fair Shit
 - lambda@edge
 - greengrass
-- scaffolding for tests

 ---
 ### Becom a Contributor